BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 ### Creation

-* For ëOwnerí we currently have 3 organizations to choose from:
+* For ‚ÄòOwner‚Äô we currently have 3 organizations to choose from:
   + bccsoftware - all production software.
   + bccworkshop - testing, prototyping, etc. Limited access.
   + bccactions - actions and reusable workflows (third party or internally developed) that have been approved for use.